StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/opentelemetry-nodejs.md

 - Lambda functions can include the OpenTelemetry Lambda Layer solution to collect trace data without the need to change any code.
 - StackState shows the specific AWS Service that a Lambda communicates with.

-The StackState OpenTelemetry Lambda Layer can be used with AWS Lambda scripts running NodeJS 14.x (or later) and will transform the Topology in StackState as follows:
+You can use the StackState OpenTelemetry Lambda Layerwith AWS Lambda scripts running NodeJS 14.x (or later) and will transform the Topology in StackState as follows:

 {% tabs %}